jmattheis/goverter/README.md

 1. target field path
 1. local method name

+The referenced method may have:

+- no parameters
+- one parameter passing the source object of the conversion
-The method optionally can take the source object as parameter of the conversion method.
+- two parameters passing the converter interface and the source object of the conversion

 ```go
 // goverter:converter